 This mix provides nectar and blooms from March through Thanksgiving.

-Best Time to Plant: mid-August through October.
+Best Time to Plant: mid-August through October, or early spring.

 Landscape Planting Rate: 1-2 lbs per 1,000 square feet

 - A 1 lb. bag should cover about 500 square feet.
 (Or a 50′ by 10′ area.)

 - A 2 lb. bag should cover about 1,000 square feet.
 (Or a 50′ by 20′ area.)